michaelneale/g3/README.md

 # G3 - AI Coding Agent

-G3 is a general-purpose AI agent designed to help you complete tasks by writing code and executing commands.
+G3 is a coding AI agent designed to help you complete tasks by writing code and executing commands.
 Built in Rust, it provides a flexible architecture for interacting with various Large Language Model (LLM) providers while offering powerful code generation and task automation capabilities.

 ## Architecture Overview